🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 Check also:

 Batch testing is a process in software development where multiple test cases or tests are executed together as a group, or "batch," rather than individually.
 This method is beneficial for efficiently validating software applications' functionality, performance, and security.
 Running these tests in a batch allows developers and QA teams to streamline the testing process, identify issues more quickly, and ensure that the software meets the required standards before deployment.
-Batch testing can be conducted manually or automated, with automation being the preferred approach in most modern development environments due to its efficiency and scalability.
+Batch test can be conducted manually or automated, with automation being the preferred approach in most modern development environments due to its efficiency and scalability.

 Significance of Batch Testing